Disease and Trauma in Gorillas

 Gorilla Health Threat:

-Due to the genetic similarity between humans and gorillas, gorillas are susceptible to many of the same infectious diseases that affect people.
-In the last 100 or so years, the gorillas have been exposed to an ever-growing number of humans with whom they share their forest homes.
+Due to the genetic similarity between humans and gorillas, gorillas are susceptible to many of the same infectious diseases that affect people, including SARS-CoV-2, the virus causing COVID-19.
 The parks where the mountain and Grauer’s gorillas live are surrounded by the densest human populations in continental Africa.
 While gorilla ecotourism ultimately helps conserve gorillas by providing the critical funding needed to protect and manage the national parks, it brings thousands of people from the local communities and from around the world into contact with mountain gorillas.

 Through ranger-based monitoring and the veterinary team’s routine health checks, gorillas showing signs of respiratory disease—runny nose, coughing, lethargy—are flagged for more intensive observation.
-As in humans, typical respiratory illnesses usually start as a viral infection, which cannot be specifically treated with antimicrobial medicines.
-Most gorillas with viral respiratory disease recover on their own, but others deteriorate and develop secondary bacterial infections, causing even more severe respiratory disease, like bronchopneumonia, which can be fatal.
+Most gorillas with respiratory disease recover on their own, but others deteriorate and develop secondary bacterial infections, causing even more severe respiratory disease, like bronchopneumonia, which can be fatal.
 Fortunately, bacterial infections can be treated if caught early enough.

-Dr. Eddy prepares to dart a sick mountain gorilla in Virunga National Park with antibiotics.
+Our Hospital is the Forest: Dr. Fred prepares to dart a sick mountain gorilla in Bwindi Impenetrable National Park, Uganda, 2020.

 Gorilla Health Threat: